North Platte River water or watershed scenery in Colorado

 Best flows

 Use the RiverReports Northgate chart and USGS 06620000 together.
-Stable clear water is the easiest trout window; runoff, storm color, or cold pushy current should narrow the plan to safe edges or a different day.
+Stable clear water is the easiest trout window.
+Runoff, storm color, or cold pushy current should narrow the plan to safe edges or a different day.

-When to skip
+When to leave

-Skip the North Platte when access roads, SWA rules, or state-line regulations are uncertain, when Northgate flow makes wading unsafe, when storms threaten a remote canyon plan, or when you are not prepared for limited services and long exits.
+Skip the North Platte when access roads, SWA rules, or state-line rules are uncertain, when Northgate flow makes wading unsafe, when storms threaten a remote canyon plan, or when you are not prepared for limited services and long exits.

 Local plan